xiahualiu/wg_gaming_installer/README.md

 ### 1st Step: Upgrade kernel version

-Because WireGuard is a kernel module, you **MUST** upgrade the kernel to latest first then reboot your server once.
+Because WireGuard is a kernel module, you **MUST** upgrade the kernel to latest first and reboot your server once.

 ```bash
 # If you are using Ubuntu/Debian, etc